metablaster/WindowsFirewallRuleset/CONTRIBUTING.md

-Sometimes this is not possible, for example `Get-SqlServer` function may collide with existing PowerShell commandlets, in this case it's better to use 3 words rather than naming your function to something that doesn't describe it's purpose, ex. `Get-SqlServerInstance` would be fine too although such exceptions should be rare.
+Sometimes this is not possible, for example `Get-SqlServer` function may collide with existing PowerShell commandlets, in this case it's better to use 3 words rather than naming your function to something that doesn't describe it's purpose, ex. `Get-SqlServerInstance` would be fine too, although such exceptions should be rare.

 Noun word must be singular not plural, regardless if input or output is an array of objects.\